Sintsun/Elderly-Health-Telemedical-System/README.markdown

 # Elderly Healthcare Telemedical System

 ## Project Overview
-The Elderly Healthcare Telemedical System, developed for the EE3070 course, is an Arduino-based health monitoring solution tailored for elderly users.
+The Elderly Healthcare Telemedical System, is an Arduino-based health monitoring solution tailored for elderly users.
 It integrates sensors to measure vital signs (heart rate, blood oxygen, temperature, blood pressure), an OLED screen for real-time data display, RFID for user authentication, and ThingSpeak for cloud storage.
 The system aims to simplify health checkups, reduce hospital visits, and enable remote data access via a website.
 With a user-friendly interface, it ensures ease of use for elderly patients and efficient data management for healthcare providers.

-**Group Details**:
-- **Group No**: LA1 Gp 8
-- **Members**:
-  - Tang Sin Tsun (56743320)
-  - Chung Chi Kin (55726698)
-  - Ng Long Hin (56902600)

 ## Core Functionalities
 The system provides the following key features, each designed for simplicity and reliability: